fearblackscarab/frans-site/README.md

-# Making a website for my mother-in-law's Jewelry business using React
+# Making a website demo for my mother-in-law's Jewelry business using React

 # Getting Started with Create React App